low122/Spotify-music-trend/README.md

 -
  - Collect data
     - From "top-spotify-songs-2023" (Kaggle)
- - Wrangle data
+ - Data Wrangling

-    - Cleaning
+   - Cleaning:
-         - Remove variables that are not related to our topic(Spotify).
+      - Removed irrelevant variables not directly associated with our analysis of Spotify's data.

-         - Remove any rows with empty data
+      - Eliminated any rows containing missing or incomplete data to ensure consistency.

+   - Data Exploration

+      - Use built-in functions in pandas to determine data type and use plot and seaborn to show statistical data of each variables.

- - Explore
+   - Ranking Methodology

-    - data using available techniques
+      - Categorized songs based on their streaming numbers, allowing for a structured analysis of song popularity across different tiers of streaming success.

- - Visualization
+   - Data Visualization

-    - data to uncover insightful discoveries
+      - Implemented visual tools (matplotlib, seaborn) to illustrate the data, aiming to highlight key insights and trends effectively.

 **References**
 -